psycopg/psycopg2/doc/extensions.rst

 psycopg 2 exposes two new-style classes that can be sub-classed and expanded to adapt them to the needs of the programmer: `cursor` and `connection`.
-The `connection` class is usually sub-classed only to provide a . `cursor` is much more interesting, because it is the class where query building, execution and result type-casting into Python variables happens.
+The `connection` class is usually sub-classed only to provide an easy way to create customized cursors but other uses are possible. `cursor` is much more interesting, because it is the class where query building, execution and result type-casting into Python variables happens.

+`connection` instances

 Row factories
 -------------